 Hold On Now, Youngster… stands today as the culmination of the first two years of Los Campesinos!’ career, capturing most of their early setlist on record in order for them to move on to their next chapter.

 Fans just weren’t expecting that next chapter to come just eight months later.
 Originally referred to as an EP and now correctly considered their second album, We Are Beautiful, We Are Doomed represents a complete tonal shift from Youngster and is now regarded as the starting point for the modern Los Campesinos!.
-Even though as status as a buzzworthy band for indie tastemakers was beginning to fade by that point, Beautiful is the record where the band made a case for their own identity away from the twee tag that had been foisted on them.
+Even though their status as a buzzworthy band for indie tastemakers was beginning to fade by that point, Beautiful is the record where the band made a case for their own identity away from the twee tag that had been foisted on them.
 Certainly, no one was going to mistake a song like “Ways to Make It Through the Wall” as cutesy.

 Los Campesinos! have had a remarkable career, and have recorded better records than their debut full length over the past ten years.
 Hold On Now Youngster, however, still has a place in their discography as a collection of quirky, funny, energetic indie pop songs that prove quite handedly why their devoted following fell in love with them during 2007 and 2008.